A Unified Framework for Density Estimation under Right-Censored Point-Centred Quarter Sampling: Discussion

 \section{Discussion}

-This study develops a unified and systematic framework for estimating population density from PCQM data.
-By extending both moment-based and likelihood-based estimators under the Poisson model for complete spatial randomness and the NBD model for aggregated populations, we provide a coherent set of tools applicable to realistic field conditions with a maximum search radius.
-Simulations and applications to forest plot data consistently showed that the NBD-based maximum likelihood estimator for censored data, $\hat{\lambda}_{\text{n,MLE}}^{(c)}$, achieves the highest accuracy and robustness when spatial aggregation is present.
+This study develops a unified framework for estimating population density from point-centred quarter method (PCQM) data under right-censoring.
+By extending both moment-based and likelihood-based estimators under the Poisson model for complete spatial randomness and the negative binomial distribution (NBD) model for aggregated populations, we provide a coherent set of tools for analysing censored distance data under realistic field constraints.
+Across simulations and empirical forest plot analyses, the NBD-based maximum likelihood estimator for censored data, $\hat{\lambda}_{\text{n,MLE}}^{(c)}$, showed the strongest overall performance when spatial aggregation was present.

+From the perspective of practical application, our unified framework also simplifies the analytical workflow for censored PCQM data.
+Existing corrections for right-censored distances, such as those of \citet{warde1981correction} and \citet{dahdouh2006empirical}, are valid only under the assumption of complete spatial randomness.
+Consequently, a practitioner using these methods must first test whether the observed spatial pattern is consistent with CSR, for instance by employing the test statistic proposed by \citet{eberhardt1967developments}.
+If the CSR null hypothesis is rejected, the available censored-data estimators are no longer justified, leaving no principled alternative.
+Our NBD-based framework removes this obstacle: because it accommodates both random and aggregated spatial structures within a single likelihood, $\hat{\lambda}_{\text{n,MLE}}^{(c)}$ can be applied directly without a preliminary test of spatial randomness.

+Although the NBD-based likelihood estimator $\hat{\lambda}_{\text{n,MLE}}^{(c)}$ delivers the most accurate density estimates under a wide range of spatial structures, its use requires numerical optimization and does not yield a closed-form solution.
+By contrast, the Poisson-based censored estimators $\hat{\lambda}_{C}^{(c)}$ and $\hat{\lambda}_{P}^{(c)}$ rely only on a Gamma quantile evaluation, and the censored Poisson MLE $\hat{\lambda}_{\text{MLE}}^{(c)}$ has an explicit closed form for the commonly used case $\ell=1$ and requires only a univariate numerical optimization for $\ell \geq 2$.
+All are computationally trivial compared with the bivariate optimization required by the NBD-based MLE.
+They therefore provide useful baseline estimates and may be preferred in exploratory analyses or when computational simplicity is paramount.

-A key finding concerns the practical trade-off between the maximum search radius ($C$) and the nearest-neighbor order ($\ell$) in censored designs.
-While higher $\ell$ values generally improve estimation in uncensored sampling \citep{Kronenfeld2009APD, khan2016evaluation}, this advantage is substantially eroded under a finite search radius.
-As $\ell$ increases, the probability of censored sectors rises sharply (see Appendix SM: Section S4).
-Under severe truncation (e.g., $C \le 20$ m in our simulations), lower-order designs ($\ell = 1$ or $2$) provide a more reliable balance between information content and censoring-induced bias.
+One practical implication of our results concerns the trade-off between the maximum search radius ($C$) and the nearest-neighbour order ($\ell$) in censored sampling designs.
+In uncensored settings, increasing $\ell$ can improve estimation efficiency \citep{Kronenfeld2009APD,khan2016evaluation}.
+Under a finite search radius, however, this advantage is substantially reduced because the probability of censoring increases rapidly with $\ell$ (Supplement Section \S4).
+As a result, designs based on lower neighbour orders, especially $\ell=1$ or $2$, can provide a more reliable balance between information gain and censoring-induced bias when truncation is substantial.